benadar293/benadar293.github.io/README.md

 ## Generating Datasets
 The code can be used to generate transcription datasets.
 The training script will produce both alignments and predictions, in the folder "logdir/alignments", e.g., "transcriber-220925-125731/alignment".
 The best alignments and predictions according to the "Bag of Notes" distance are saved in "logdir/alignments/BEST".

 You can perform training on a small dataset, e.g., a collection of string quartets, or even a single performance, thus obtaining labels for the performance/s.
-The labelled performance/s can be added into a larger dataset.
+The labelled performance/s can later be added into a larger dataset.
 For labels, we recommend using the alignment and not the predictions, since the alignment is less sensitive to the model's strength.

 ## MusicNetEM